smokingpun/smokingpun.github.io/_posts/2015-05-01-Writing-an-effective-job-description.md

 <div class="blog_caption">

-We want a man to work here because everyone knows women can't code – this is the subtext of only using a male pronoun
+"We want a man to work here because everyone knows women can't code" – this is the subtext of only using a male pronoun

 </div>